LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 1. If you plan to learn more about flex and bison, please see [this manual](http://web.iitd.ac.in/~sumeet/flex__bison.pdf).
 2. Here is the [website](https://web.stanford.edu/class/archive/cs/cs103/cs103.1156/tools/cfg/) for testing the correctness of CFG.
 3. Here is one [website](https://regex101.com/) for testing the correctness of regular expression.

+## Installation

+### Bison
+- Please go to [this page](https://ftp.gnu.org/gnu/bison/) and download the bison package with version 3.0.4.
+- Uncompress the downloaded file and open the terminal with a path inside that folder
+- run `./configure`, `make` and `make install`